wp-plugins/antispam-bee/readme.txt

 * Automatically cleanup the spam folder
 * Saves no data in the database
 * Accordingly no outgoing connection
-* WordPress 2.9.x ready: Design as well as technical
 * Very, very fast execution
 * No need to adjust any templates
 * Clean up after uninstall the plugin